 If this sounds overwhelming, don’t worry.
 I’ll break everything down step-by-step, with screenshots and additional articles you can turn to.

 What is MAMP?

-MAMP stands for Macintosh, Apache, MySQL and PHP.
-Basically, it is a free application you can install on your Mac laptop or desktop computer that gives you access to a local Apache server.
+MAMP stands for Macintosh, Apache, MySQL, and PHP.
+Basically, it is a free application you can install on your Mac computer that gives you access to a local Apache server—and open source server.

 - Macintosh: an operating system

 - MySQL: most widely available relational database in the world (all WordPress sites use MySQL databases)

 - PHP: server-side scripting language (which WordPress sites run on)

 When these four components come together, they create a local web server on your computer only.
 That means you can build entire websites and see what they would look like online without being connected to the Internet.

 All the websites we visit online day in and day out run on web servers, designated computers that are programmed to do one thing: serve information from a database to your browser window.
 Every time you visit a webpage, a server grabs information from a database (an actual building full of storage) and sends it back to your browser.

 However, the computers you and I use every day are not on web servers.
 And they are not connected directly to the Internet.
 Instead, we connect indirectly to the Internet through internet service providers (ISP).
 (If you’re unsure of how the internet works, I highly recommend watching this short YouTube video.)